-Ayami has big goals and we don’t doubt for a second that she’ll achieve them.
+Ayami has big goals and we don’t doubt for a second that she’ll achieve it.
 With a star that never stops rising, it seems her success has been charted and set.
 She’s the new youth: aware of the draining effect of social media and she doesn’t get caught up in trying to be cool and she is cool for exactly that reason.
 (Text Teuku Ajie)

 Photography Raihei Okada

 Styling Maya Watanabe

 Hair Hirokazu Endo